csinparallel/mpi4py-examples/drug-design/README.md

 The first point to notice about this example is that the work of each worker varies, so the time to compute a score for a ligand varies.
 This means we can experiment to see how assigning equal amounts of ligands per worker compares to dynamically assigning each ligand to the next worker that has finished.

 Run each of the following cases as you did above, but changing the number of ligands.
-Start like this, where the 12 is for 12 ligands:
+Start like this, where the 12 is for 12 ligands, and we remove the verbose output:

 ```
-mpirun -np 4 -hostfile cluster_nodes --map-by node python dd_mpi_equal_chunks.py 12 --verbose
+mpirun -np 4 python dd_mpi_equal_chunks.py 12
 ```

 ```
-mpirun -np 4 -hostfile cluster_nodes --map-by node python dd_mpi_dynamic.py 12 --verbose
+mpirun -np 4 dd_mpi_dynamic.py 12
 ```